WastefulNick/npst-2020/README.md

 The flag is: `PST{f0rd3lt_4nsv4r_3r_d3t_b3st3_4nsv4r3t!}`

 ## December 20th
 Today an intruder had gained access to NPST's internal network, and it was our job to see if we could find anything of interest.
 We were supplied with a pcapng, titled `trafikk.pcapng`.
 I don't think I've ever solved a Wireshark challenge before, I've always given up on them without learning anything, but today it was going to be different.
 I first did some very basic searching; `find intruder wireshark log`.
 This lead me to [this great article](https://www.howtogeek.com/107945/how-to-identify-network-abuse-with-wireshark/) which introduced me to the `Protocol Hierarchy` under the `Statistics` tab.
-In there log there was a clear outlier, HTTP requests.
+The protocol hierarchy shows statistics on how many times a protocol appears in the file.
+The protocol hierarchy showed me that there was an obivous outlier; HTTP requests.
 HTTP requests were only 0.3% of the total packets, but stod for 7.4% of the total bytes.
-After applying `http` as a filter, I spotted a POST request to the domain `shadyserverfunction.azurewebsites.net`, which seems fairly shady.
+After applying `http` as a filter, I noticed a POST request to the domain `shadyserverfunction.azurewebsites.net`, which seems fairly shady.
 The requests included 2 files, along with a message; `Som avtalt` `(As agreed)`.
 The first file, titled `file1`, was a BASE64 encoded text file, which upon decoding looked something like this:
 ```
 CLIENT_HANDSHAKE_TRAFFIC_SECRET c08e088c3a8de40c4e984836f470b57ddd9563580d77039a07902265be82c392 9a396f29df0c36bd2a48bc02230ba5e45593c8b8645d5cc095762c633ce1f40b
 SERVER_HANDSHAKE_TRAFFIC_SECRET c08e088c3a8de40c4e984836f470b57ddd9563580d77039a07902265be82c392 677422db66a266caaef05441d06f62fd8d52a2133ecafc4b9a84fdad4e58c7fb